magento/merchdocs/src/marketing/prex-types.md

 ## Personalized shopper-based

-- [Recommended for you]({% link marketing/prex-type-rcmdforyou.md %}) - Recommends items based on each shopper's current and previous on site behavior
+- [Recommended for you]({% link marketing/prex-type-rcmdforyou.md %}) - Recommends items based on each shopper's current and previous on-site behavior